LetitiaK/SIR-Epidemics-Tutorial/README.md

 # SIR-Epidemics-Tutorial
-This is a Tutorial about the SIR (Susceptible, Infected, Recovered) Epidemic Model.
-This model includes vital dynamics.
+This is a Tutorial about the SIR (Susceptible, Infected, Recovered) Epidemic Model with vital dynamics.
+This tutorial shows the implemenation of the model for simulation purposes in R.